 Also, I take a unique approach to psychotherapy.
 I will structure our sessions based on solid data.
 You can trust that your vital issues will be addressed and QUICKLY!
 I want to help you get to where you want to go as fast as possible.

 That’s what makes me unique!

-Sessions are 50 minutes long and cost $125.oo.
+Sessions are 50 minutes long and cost $130.oo.
 I accept cash, checks, and all major credit/debit cards as forms of payment.

 At this time, I do not accept insurance.
-However, if you have a PPO, you may be able to get full or partial reimbursement for our sessions from your provider.
-Should you choose to use me as an out of network provider, you will be responsible for payment at the time that services are rendered.
+However, if you have a PPO, you may be able to get full or partial reimbursement of sessions from your insurance.
+Before we meet, contact your insurance company’s Member Services Department and ask them if you are eligible for reimbursement for an “out of network provider” to find out how much of the session they will reimburse.
+Should you choose to use me as an out of network provider, you will be responsible for payment at the time of service.
 After 5-8 sessions I will create a superbill for you to submit to your insurance carrier.
-Some people will receive a portion of counseling fees reimbursed to them from their insurance companies.
-Please contact your insurance company’s Member Services Department and ask them if you are eligible for reimbursement for an “out of network provider.”

 I suggest meeting weekly, especially in the beginning of treatment.
 The number of sessions really depends on what brought you to therapy and how well you follow through with the commitment in and out of session.